lucafoscili/lf-nodes/docs/IMAGE_EDITOR.md

 - **Prompts & conditioning**: When `use_conditioning` is enabled, the UI exposes a `conditioning_mix` slider (`-1` -> stored conditioning only, `0` -> balanced, `1` -> prompt only).
 The backend logs the resolved mix factor for visibility.
 - **Adaptive presets**: `_select_upsample_plan` chooses the largest whitelist preset (multiples of 64) that fits the ROI area and respects the <= 3:1 aspect cap.
 If the ROI already exceeds the chosen size, no upscale occurs.
 Console logs print the preset that was selected.
 - **Seamless background**: Original ROI pixels are re-blended after sampling so unmasked areas remain untouched, eliminating hard patch edges.
-- **Manual apply**: Inpaint defaults to manual-apply mode so multiple slider tweaks can be staged before triggering a backend call.
+- **Config defaults**: Slider/textfield/toggle values are mirrored into `dataset.defaults[filter_type]` so preferred settings can be rehydrated in future sessions or exported via the breakpoint node’s `config` JSON output.

 ---